 Noncompliance with school and program policies may result in withdrawal from the program.
-The missing of six consecutive scheduled class sessions may result in an immediate withdrawal.
+The missing of six consecutive scheduled class sessions will result in an immediate withdrawal.
 This is due to state policy.
-Inappropriate behavior may result in withdrawal or dismissal.
+Inappropriate behavior may result in withdrawal or dismissal as determined through a Student Intervention Team (SIT) meeting process.
 For those who are withdrawn during a term and who wish to return during the same, a reenrollment fee of \$10.00 is required.

+Orientation

-Orientation A program orientation is required for all Lake Tech Adult Education students.
+A program orientation is required for all Lake Tech Adult Education students.
 Students will sign off on an understanding of the policies of the college and the individual program requirements at the conclusion of the orientation.